hbctraining/Training-modules/DGE-functional-analysis/lessons/functional_analysis_2019.md

          vertex.label.font=6)
 ```

+> **NOTE:** You might get an error saying `Error in loadNamespace(name) : there is no package called 'ggnewscale'`, in that case install it using `install.packages("ggnewscale") and try plotting the Cnetplot again.

 **Again, to save the figure,** click on the `Export` button in the RStudio `Plots` tab and `Save as PDF...`.
 Change the `PDF size` to `12 x 14` to give a figure of appropriate size for the text labels.

 <img src="../img/cnetplot1_salmon.png" width="800">